 All this is secondary.
 What's important is that you first work out what helps and what reduces your productivity.
 Once you've done this, it'll be much easier to find the right tools to help your individual case

-Pictures: Carl Heyerdahl, Javier Quesada, Kaleidico
+Images: Carl Heyerdahl, Javier Quesada, Kaleidico